internetofwater/docs.geoconnex.us/docs/access/reference/index.md

 import DocCardList from '@theme/DocCardList';

-# Access Geoconnex Reference Features
+# Access Geoconnex reference features

 Many organizations publish data about the same real-world things.  (e.g. watersheds, monitoring locations, dams, bridges, etc.)

 The Geoconnex Reference Feature Server refers to these features with persistent identifiers so they are standardized across organizations.
 This allows users to ask:
 - what is the identifier and spatial geometry for this thing?
 Does it exist?